talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 # Make a Plan and Prep
 I'm a planner.
 It is just in my nature.
-To that effect, I started plotting an interview strategy a year ago and came up with a rough timeline of when I wanted to have a new job.
+To that effect, I started plotting an interview strategy a year ago after things started going south on my team and came up with a rough timeline of when I wanted to have a new job.
 My timeline wasn't exact, which stressed me out, but I quickly learned to get over it because when you're interviewing there are also factors outside of your control (budget cuts, other candidates, useless interview questions, etc.).